Ryan-ford25/Milestone_Project2/TESTING.md

   - The (#`high_score`) will be updated if the current score value is larger.

 - **Branding & Design:**
-  - The game page maintains a consistent theme and visual design with the rest of the site.
+  - The game screen maintains a consistent theme and visual design with the rest of the site.
   - The layout is structured for easy readability and user engagement.

 - **Responsiveness & Accessibility:**